-The Company utilizes derivative instruments to economically hedge a portion of its exposure to market risks, primarily interest rate risk.
+The Company utilizes a variety of derivative instruments to economically hedge a portion of its exposure to market risks, primarily interest rate risk.
 The principal instruments used to hedge these risks are interest rate swaps and Eurodollar futures.
-The objective of the Company's risk management strategy is to mitigate declines in book value resulting from fluctuations in the fair value of the Company's assets from changing interest rates and to protect the Company's earnings from rising interest rates.
+The objective of the Company's risk management strategy is to protect the Company's earnings from rising interest rates and to mitigate declines in book value resulting from fluctuations in the fair value of the Company's assets from changing interest rates.
 The Company seeks to limit its exposure to changes in interest rates but does not seek to eliminate this risk.
 Please refer to Note 1 for information related to the Company's accounting policy for its derivative instruments.